- What are the sources of RTA’s revenue and funding and how does that impact the budget?

 Federal Government – In the early years of this program, the Federal Government provided Capital Grants to assist in the purchasing of capital goods.
 This included buses, trains, train stations, transit centers, etc., and Operating Assistance for expenses associated with operator and mechanic labor, health and retirement benefits, as well as fuel and utilities.

-A change in the Federal Program in 1993 eliminated Operating Assistance to transit agencies.
+A1993 change in the Federal Program eliminated Operating Assistance to transit agencies.
 Because this change was so significant, it was phased in between 1993 and 1998.

 The Capital Grant portion of the Federal Program continues and provides funds by a formula to each qualifying transit system in the nation, based upon factors such as population and population density.
 For qualifying purchases, these grants can typically be used to pay for up to 80 percent of the cost of the Capital good.